mischa-s/mischa-today/src/pages/blog/2020-05-28-letting-go.md

   \

   Today I am grateful for my mind.
 I do not understand it.
 But when the thoughts overwhelm me, I can lay my head down on a pillow (preferably in the sun) and drift off.
 When I come to, my mind has filtered all of the thoughts for me and leaves me with just a few.
 This is a minor miracle.
-As I bring awareness to my thinking I notice how I can do this house keeping more regularly reducing the volanci eruption of thoughts.
+As I bring awareness to my thinking I notice how I can do this house keeping more regularly to reduce the volcanic eruption of thoughts.
 Slowing down.
 Letting go.
 Feeling gratitude.
 Breathing.
 Breathing.
 Breathing.
 tags:
   - inspiration
 ---